-When you think bounty hunters, you normally think movies where a criminal of some sorts is being hunted all across the world by a renowned bounty hunter who stops at nothing to get what he needs for his paycheck.
+When most of us hear the words "bounty hunter", we normally think about movies where the bad guy is being hunted all across the world by a renowned bounty hunter who stops at nothing for a paycheck.
 Regardless of what pops in your mind when you hear the word, you have to respect a bounty hunter.
 They hunt criminals, show no mercy, and have sick braids (wait that’s just Dog).

 Tobin has the best Wikipedia page.
 It describes him as “American adventurer, tracker, trapper, mountain man, guide, US Army scout, and occasional bounty hunter.”
 Occasional bounty hunter?!
 How do you occasionally hunt the worst humans on the planet?
 Did he go back to being a guide afterwards?
 No one asked him where he was?
 They must have respected him after he showed up with Felipe Espinosa’s head in a literal bag.
 You don’t mess with someone who cuts off heads.